About the Film

 Thank you:

-Christy Ashby and Beth Myers served the advisor and reader for the thesis portion of the project.
+Christy Ashby and Beth Myers served the advisor and reader for the university thesis portion of the project.
 Their continuous encouragement, conversations, critique, and advice are what encouraged this project to continue beyond its original intent.

 To the community of people that made this all possible, we thank you.